INTERVIEW WITH NATE SIPE FROM PERT NEAR SANDSTONE

 Much of my free time otherwise is spent practicing and songwriting.
 I always have a song or two cycling around my head looking for the next line melody, chorus, or melodic idea.
 It has been nice to utilize smartphone technology for keeping notes instead of a pen and paper, as well as audio notes.
 I’ve captured many ideas that might’ve escaped previously, and streamlined fitting ideas together.

-I have composed scores to a couple short films and also a play based on Moby dick, called “Ishmael” that played for three weeks on stage in Minneapolis.
-All of the songs and most of the score were my compositions, which was only an enjoyable experience, especially in that I performed them on stage with each show.
+I have composed scores for a couple of short films and also a play based on Moby dick, called “Ishmael” that played for three weeks on stage in Minneapolis.
+All of the songs and most of the scores were my compositions, which was only an enjoyable experience, especially in that I performed them on stage with each show.
 I hope to do that again.

 I developed new writing methods that have proven fruitful in composing new songs for Pert Near since.